treyhunner/treyhunner.github.com/source/_posts/2018-11-26-python-cyber-monday-sales.markdown

 You'll need to enter coupon code BLACKFRIDAY2018 to get these deals.

+### The pytest book

+Brian Okken's [Python Testing with pytest](https://pragprog.com/book/bopytest/python-testing-with-pytest) is on sale today (along with other Pragmatic Bookshelf books) for 40% off with coupon code turkeysale2018.

 ### More Python Books

 A number of Python book publishers, such as [No Starch](https://nostarch.com/catalog/python), are running big sales on their books.